wlsf82/protractor-and-webrtc/README.md

 `npm i protractor@5.0.0 jasmine-spec-reporter -D`

-Note: It is necessary to define the version 5.0.0 of protractor due to an issue with version 5.1.x related to the usage of `forkNewDriverInstance()` and `browser.ignoreSynchronization`.
+Note: It is necessary to define the version 5.0.0 of Protractor due to an issue with version 5.1.x related to the usage of `forkNewDriverInstance()` and `browser.ignoreSynchronization`.
 This specific things will be explained later during the course.

 At the same time, we are installing a node module called `jasmine-spec-reporter`, that will be used for better test reporting.

-The `-D` argument will install protractor as a dev dependency.
+The `-D` argument will install Protractor as a dev dependency.

-After the protractor's successful installation, the following code should be displayed in the `package.json` file (the `jasmine-spec-reporter` version may be newer):
+After the Protractor's successful installation, the following code should be displayed in the `package.json` file (the `jasmine-spec-reporter` version may be newer):

 ```
 "devDependencies": {